 As a visual artist, I came to realize that art was an outlet for me early on, but on an unconscious level.
 I did not understand its hold on me until I came to the revelation that art fulfilled an intrinsic need.
 Creating art evolved into a means of connecting to my true self.
 And along that artistic journey I discovered the importance of extending my creative voice beyond the studio.
 This has led me to reveal parts of my soul as I share and connect my work with the universe.

 The imagery in my work portrays a continuous dialogue with my psyche, the universe, and the nuances of everyday experiences.

 Besides the paintings and monotypes I create, I have found through my blog “An Artist’s Journey” that words are an additional vehicle in which I can express myself.
-My blog weaves my art and daily journey into something less abstract and more concrete for my audience and followers.
+The blog weaves my art and daily journey into something less abstract and more concrete for my audience and followers.
 Because abstract works can sometimes be difficult to understand by themselves, my words give some clarity for viewers.